James Rosemond: Murder for hire

 In June 2012, Rosemond was charged with four crimes in connection with the death of G-Unit affiliate Lowell "Lodi Mack" Fletcher, including murder-for-hire and conspiracy to commit murder.
-Rosemond is alleged to have arranged a murder as payback for the alleged assault on his son by Tony Yayo.
+Rosemond is alleged to have arranged the murder as payback for the alleged assault on his son by Lodi Mack and Tony Yayo.
 The trial began on February 10, 2014 in a New York federal court.
 More than 35 witnesses testified at the trial.
 Closing arguments finished on March 4, 2014.
 The jury deliberations resulted in a hung jury on the four counts for both Rosemond and co-defendant Johnson.

 Rosemond came before a jury again in December 2014 and on December 11 the jury found him guilty on all charges for the murder of Lowell "Lodi Mack" Fletcher.
 On March 23, 2015, Rosemond was sentenced to life in prison plus 20 years by Judge Colleen McMahon.
 The U.S. Court of Appeals for the 2nd circuit overturned the conviction in 2016.
 The case was tried for the third time in 2017.
 Rosemond was again convicted and sentenced to life plus 30 years.

-He is assigned BOP#17903-054 and is at USP Hazelton.
+Rosemond was assigned BOP#17903-054 and is incarcerated at USP Pollock.